History

 Architecture

-The entrance gate to the castle was located on the south-west side, where an elongated gate passage was led over the ditch surrounding the upper ward, situated on a stone bridge.
-It led to the area of the southern outer ward, which was connected with the northern outer ward on the eastern side, at the base of the cylindrical tower.
-The buildings in the outer baileys had an economic function and were usually attached to the inner faces of the defensive walls.
+The entrance gate to the upper ward was located on the southern side, where an elongated gate passage was built over the ditch surrounding the upper ward, located on a stone bridge.
+The foregate was connected to the wall of the zwinger, created between the corner of the four-sided base of the south-west tower and the cylindrical south-east tower.
+The second section of the zwinger protected the upper ward from the east, where the outer wall connected the south-eastern tower with the chapel.
+The bridge of the main gate led to the southern bailey, which was connected to the northern bailey on the eastern side, at the base of a 15th-century cylindrical tower with massive walls on the ground floor.
+The buildings of the baileys had an economic function and were usually attached to the inner faces of the defensive walls.

 Current state